QL-Win/QuickLook/README.md

 ### Typical usecase

 1. Run `QuickLook.exe` (only necessary if autostart is disabled)
-1. Select any file or folder (on the Desktop, in a File Explorer window, in an *Open* or *Save-File* dialog, doesn't matter)
+1. Select any file or folder (on the Desktop, in a File Explorer window, in an *Open* or *Save-File* dialogue, doesn't matter)
 1. Press <kbd>Spacebar</kbd>
-1. Enjoy preview and interact with it
+1. Enjoy the preview and interact with it
-1. Preview next file by clicking on it or using arrow-keys (arrow-keys move selection in the background if the preview hasn't been klicked)
+1. Preview next file by clicking on it or using arrow-keys (arrow-keys move selection in the background if the preview window is not in focus)
 1. When you're done close it by either hitting <kbd>Spacebar</kbd> again, pressing <kbd>Esc</kbd> or clicking the `⨉` button

 ### Hotkeys and buttons